BeauJoh/thesis/source/09-chapter-1-introduction.md

 Collection of these times occurs at a per kernel level along with instrumentation of other events common to the OpenCL setting, such as memory setup and timing data movement to accelerator devices.
 In addition to the higher level, total elapsed application execution time was also collected.

-Independently, the random forest algorithm is a very powerful pattern recognition technique.
-It is supervised learning algorithm that builds multiple decision trees and merges them together to achieve an accurate and stable prediction.
-The final major contribution of this thesis is the development and use of a predictive model, using the random forest algorithm, to show the link between AIWC features and execution times over all devices.
+The final major contribution of this thesis is the development and use of a predictive model, using the random forest algorithm -- a supervised learning algorithm and powerful pattern recognition technique -- to show the link between AIWC features and execution times over all devices.
 Thus, the AIWC tool was run and the features collected from all the kernels of EOD.
 These AIWC metrics were used as predictor variables into the random forest, and the time data of kernels from the experimental methodology was used as the response variables to indicate predictions.
 The accelerators examined in these predictions range from CPU, GPU and MIC, however, the methodology finally presented is expected to perform over DSP and FPGA also.